Vegetarian Italian Farro Soup {Recipe}

 Happy cooking!

 And I randomly ran into a blog reader and her family today at the grocery store when I was picking up ingredients for this very soup.
-Hello Rain (I hope I’m spelling that right) and family!
-It was so nice meeting you guys! :)
+Hello Rain (I hope I’m spelling your name correctly) and family!
+It was so nice meeting you guys! 🙂

 I have a new cake mini flavor and a new outfit post ready for blogging.
 Which one do you want to see next?
 We just played this game on my Facebook page, and the recipe one (thanks to Megan’s alter ego…hehe).